abhiramiselvan/contact-manage/README.md

-#Overview**
+#Contact Management System

 The Contact Management System is a user-friendly command-line interface (CLI) application designed for efficient contact management.
 It allows users to seamlessly add new contact numbers and perform quick searches by name.
-The program is equipped with file handling capabilities to store and retrieve contact information, ensuring convenience and accessibility.
+The program is equipped with file-handling capabilities to store and retrieve contact information, ensuring convenience and accessibility.

 **Features**